SpontanCombust/doctor-callendar-app/README.md

 # Callendar App

-A small React app for doctors to manage patient appointments.
+A small React + Firebase app for doctors to manage patient appointments.
 Currently only supports Polish language.

 This project has been created as a test assignment.